- Date

 How did your collaboration with Mrs. Miuccia Prada come about, and what was the creative process like in working with such an iconic figure in the fashion world?

-Making something for the fashion show, not for my personal fashion show, allowed me to have a lot of freedom and not have to imprison myself in my own rules and way of doing things, as I do in general.
+Making something for the fashion show and the new environment allowed me to have a lot of freedom and not have to imprison myself in my own rules and way of doing things, as I do in general.
 I enjoyed the process of developing the idea along with the feedback from Ms. Prada and the whole team.
 I always listened to their opinions and was happy when they liked the things I suggested.

 Miu Miu is a brand with a strong and recognizable aesthetic.
 How did you approach integrating your own artistic style and perspective into this context, and what do you hope to bring to the conversation around fashion and art through this collaboration?